 Why this question?

-Not every question on your questionnaire for church growth needs to have a preselected subset of answers.
+Not every question on your church growth questionnaire needs to have a preselected subset of answers.
 In fact, open questions like these are critical for gauging the sentiment of members.
 They require the survey taker to give the question more thought, which can lead to thoughtful answers on key questions, such as your pastor’s efficacy.

 Why this question?

-Attention spans are shrinking, which is why it’s important to evaluate the length of your sermons.
+Attention spans are shrinking, which is why it’s essential to evaluate the length of your sermons.
 Just because your sermons have always been a certain length doesn’t mean they should continue to be.
 This church growth survey question will help you better understand if it’s time to shake things up.

 Why this question?